Ocean Alliance: SnotBot

-The primary SnotBot team has consisted of CEO Iain Kerr, photographer and cameraman Christian Miller, Ocean Alliance Science Manager Andy Rogan, Robotics Manager Chris Zadra, and Assistant Director Alicia Pensarosa.
+The primary SnotBot team has consisted of CEO Iain Kerr, photographer and cameraman Christian Miller, Ocean Alliance Science Manager Andy Rogan, Robotics Manager Chris Zadra, and former Assistant Director Alicia Pensarosa.

 The program has also seen considerable attention in the press.
 It has been featured in two National Geographic documentaries, Earth Live and One Strange Rock; has been presented at the UN, the Singularity Global Summit, various academic conferences, trade shows and academic institutions.

+In 2022, Ocean Alliance became the first group in the world to deploy tags on whales using drones successfully.
+This method makes it easier to deploy more tags on more species of whales.
+Since its inception, SnotBot has deployed over two hundred tags on whales.